Sayyid Dynasty UPSC Notes: History, Architecture & Economy

 Muhammad Shah

-Mubarak Shah’s reign came to an end with his assassination and the throne went into the hands of Muhammad Shah, Mubarak Shah’s nephew.
+Mubarak Shah’s reign came to an end with his assassination, and the throne went into the hands of Muhammad Shah, Mubarak Shah’s nephew.
 His rule started in 1434 and lasted till 1445.
 The reign of Muhammad Shah is often associated with civil unrest and a series of rebellions.
 Accordingly, he is considered a weak ruler of the Sayyid dynasty.

 Alaudin Alam Shah

 Alaudin Alam Shah was the last ruler of the Sayyid dynasty.
 Owing to his fondness for a luxurious lifestyle full of pleasures and privileges, he became an incompetent ruler.
-Moreover, he was dethroned by Bahlul Lodi in 1457 AD which ultimately marked the beginning of the Lodi dynasty rule.
+Moreover, he was dethroned by Bahlul Lodi in 1457 AD, which ultimately marked the beginning of the Lodi dynasty rule.

 Architectural Achievements of the Sayyid Dynasty

-The Sayyid dynasty was truly an era of civil unrest and turmoils.
+The Sayyid dynasty was truly an era of civil unrest and turmoil.
 Owing to the lack of resources, the rulers of this dynasty could not contribute much to the overall architectural developments.
 Nonetheless, there were a few significant construction projects.

 • The city of Mubarakabad- It was constructed by Mubarak Shah in 1433 AD on the banks of the Yamuna River.